ribbon-lang/rvm/README.md

 ### High level properties

 + Little-endian encoding
-+ Separated address spaces for constant data, executable, and working memory
++ Separated address spaces for global data, executable, and working memory
-+ Full 48-bit address space for working memory
++ Heap access controlled by host environment
-+ 16-bit address spaces for constant data
++ 13-bit address spaces for global data
 + Floating point values are IEEE754
 + Floats are fixed width, in sizes `32` and `64`
 + Integers are always two's complement